modestyachts/CIFAR-10.1/README.md

 WARNING: This is currently work in progress, some parts may be incomplete.

-We include code to make it possible for others to replicate the creation of the new dataset.
+This repository contains code to replicate the creation process of CIFAR-10.1.
-The dataset creation process has several stages:
+The dataset creation process has several stages outlined below.

-1. **TinyImages**
-2. **Keywords for CIFAR-10**
-3. **Unique Keywords**
+We describe the process here at a high level.
+If you have questions about any individual steps, please do not hesitate to contact Rebecca Roelofs (roelofs@cs.berkeley.edu) and Ludwig Schmidt (ludwigschmidt2@gmail.com).

+1. **Extracting Data from TinyImages**

+Since the TinyImages dataset is quite large (around 280 GB), we first extract the relevant data for further processing.
+In particular, we require the following information:
+* The TinyImages keyword for each image in CIFAR-10.
+* All images in TinyImages belonging to these keywords.

+We have automated these two steps via the scripts
+* `find_all_cifar10_keywords.sh`
+* `build_tinyimage_subset.sh`
+in the `code` directory.
+We recommend running these scripts on a machine with at least 1 TB of RAM, e.g., an `x1.16xlarge` instance on AWS.
+After downloading the TinyImage dataset, running the scripts will take about 30h.

 4. **Keyword counts for the new dataset.**
 * `generate_keyword_counts.ipynb` decides which keywords we want to include in the new dataset and determines the number of images we require for each of these keywords.